bwaismeyer/wearable_data/CodeBook.md

 There are three custom variables to explain here.

-subject_ID: This is the ID of the participant associated with the current observation.
+subject_ID (CATEGORICAL): This is the ID of the participant associated with the current observation.
 It was assigned by the original researchers and extracted from the subject text files.

-condition_ID: This variable identifies if the observation was extracted from the training data or test data. training = Extracted from training data. test = Extracted from test data.
+condition_ID (CATEGORICAL): This variable identifies if the observation was extracted from the training data or test data.

+- training = Extracted from training data.

+- test = Extracted from test data.

-activity_ID: This variable identifies which activity the observation is associated with.
+activity_ID (CATEGORICAL): This variable identifies which activity the observation is associated with.
 The levels of the variable are human readable and so are not described further.

-WALKING
+- WALKING

-WALKING_UPSTAIRS
+- WALKING_UPSTAIRS

-WALKING_DOWNSTAIRS
+- WALKING_DOWNSTAIRS

-SITTING
+- SITTING

-STANDING
+- STANDING

-LAYING
+- LAYING

 The remaining variables are described in detail by the data source authors.
 The relevant portion of the description is copied below.

+All remaining variabes are NUMERICAL.
+As noted above, the variables are AVERAGES of the ORIGINAL UNITS for each measure.

 Feature Selection
 =================